How do I prepare for a buccal fat excision surgery?

 Once the buccal fat removal surgery has been scheduled, Dr. Mesa’s staff will give you a complete set of written aftercare instructions; follow them closely for proper healing.
 In general, these are the main points a patient should remember to ensure a smooth procedure and recovery process:

 - Avoid any medications and oral supplements thin the blood and therefore increase the risk of bruising (e.g., aspirin, ibuprofen, Motrin, Advil, fish oil, omega oils, multivitamins, etc.)

 - Fill prescriptions for antibiotics before the day of your surgery.

-- Drink one bottle of Gatorade the night before the surgery and a second one the morning before the procedure ( to make sure you are hydrate with makes the buccal fat removal easier).
+- Drink one bottle of Gatorade the night before the surgery and a second one the morning before the procedure to make sure you are hydrated, so the buccal fat removal is easier).

 - Avoid eating any hard food like chips, Doritos, crackers, etc., since they could pull the dissolvable stitches inside the mouth.

 - Schedule your two follow-up appointments with Mesa and add these on your calendar so you don’t miss your visits.